raptorf1/fizzbuzz_js/README.md

 2. We create a new fizzBuzz object/function from the FizzBuzz class.
 3. We run the function with arrgument the value from step 1.
 We assign another variable to that called <i>result</i>.
 4. We populate the empty so far div element, with the result from step 3.

+> <u> Question 9: To the best of your knowledge, please explain what a CDN (Content Delivery Network) is.</u>

+A content delivery network (CDN) is a system of distributed servers (network) that deliver pages and other Web content to a user, based on the geographic locations of the user, the origin of the webpage and the content delivery server.
+In plain English, it's what Tailwind does.
+It gives you access to styling attributes and all you have to do is put a simple link in the head of your index.html file and a coded class name to the elements you want to style.